Prior Information Notice – 24 June 2022

 Emergency Measures Agreement

-In April 2020 the Scottish Government put in place an Emergency Measures Agreement (EMA) which made a temporary variation to the Caledonian Sleeper franchise agreement.
+In April 2020 the Scottish Government put in place an Emergency Measures Agreement (EMA) which made temporary variations to the Caledonian Sleeper franchise agreement.
 This minimised disruption to passengers and rail employees during the COVID-19 outbreak and allowed rail passenger services to continue to operate during this period.
 The EMA expired in September 2020.
-A further EMA was put in place at that point and it will expire on 31 March 2021.
+Further EMAs were put in place thereafter and the final EMA expired on 28 February 2022.